ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 #### Exceptional Flow
 * The admin accidentally presses "View bookings" instead of "View statistics"
  * They can just press the home button to go back to the home page and then press "View statistics" as intended

+## Development Testing

+User.createBooking()

+Method description with parameters

+Show parameters input and then the output (assert)

+## OO Design and UML